-The cold intermediate layer (CIL) in the Gulf of St. Lawrence has a maximum thickness in the northeast and a minimum (where depths exceed 100 m) in Cabot Strait and the St. Lawrence Estuary.
+The CIL in the Gulf of St. Lawrence has a maximum thickness in the northeast and a minimum (where depths exceed 100 m) in Cabot Strait and the St. Lawrence Estuary.
 During 1998, the CIL thickness (defined by waters <0°C) increased by approximately 21% relative to 1997.
 The largest increase in 1998 was observed in the St. Lawrence Estuary where it increased by 30 m.
 Gilbert and Pettigrew (1997), in a study of the CIL layer, produced a Gulf-wide index of core temperatures for mid-July based upon available observed data and the mean measured warming rate.
-Their index shows temperature anomalies having an approximate 5-8 year periodicity prior to 1985 (Fig. 31).
-Since 1985, temperatures in the CIL have remained below normal with minima in the late-1980s and early-1990s.
+Their index shows temperature anomalies having an approximate 5-8 year periodicity prior to 1985 (Fig. 30).
+Since 1985, temperatures in the CIL have remained below normal with minima in the late 1980s and early 1990s.
 From 1994 to 1997, temperatures slowly but steadily warmed.
-The midsummer core CIL temperature in 1998 was -0.71°C (representing an anomaly of -0.73°C), and was cooler than 1997 by approximately 0.3°C. Gilbert and Pettigrew (1997) found high correlations between the variability in the CIL core temperatures and air temperatures along the coast of western Newfoundland, suggesting the possible importance of atmospheric forcing in determining the temperature and extent of the CIL waters in the Gulf.
-However, these air temperatures were above normal throughout 1998 and cannot explain the accompanying cooler temperatures of the CIL waters.
-Advection of water from the Labrador Shelf through the Strait of Belle Isle may have contributed to the low CIL temperatures.
+The mid-summer core CIL temperature in 1998 was -0.71°C (representing an anomaly of -0.73°C), and was cooler than 1997 by approximately 0.3°C. Gilbert and Pettigrew (1997) found high correlations between the variability in the CIL core temperatures and air temperatures along the coast of western Newfoundland, suggesting the possible importance of atmospheric forcing in determining the temperature and extent of the CIL waters in the Gulf.
+However, these air temperatures were above normal throughout 1998 and cannot explain the cooler temperatures in the CIL.
+Advection may have contributed to the low CIL in 1998.